tytydraco/yessleep/out/Its_been_five_years_since_Ive_seen_my_best_friends_Im_being_forced_to_update_them.md

 *”I'm not telling you!”* I remembered his tone from back in school.
 I begged him for answers to the chemistry test.

-It was like talking to not just a corpse, but the corpse of memory too.
+It was like talking to not just a corpse, but the corpse of a memory too.

 I pulled out my phone to call the cops, when my phone flashed again.